jsh58/Genrich/README.md

 <br><br>

-## Filtering options <a name="filter"></a>
+## Filtering options<a name="filter"></a>

 ```
   -r               Remove PCR duplicates
 ```
-* With this option, all reads/fragments classified as PCR duplicates will be removed from further analysis, as described [above](#duplicate).
+* With this option, all reads/fragments classified as PCR duplicates are removed from further analysis, as described [above](#duplicate).
 <br><br>

+<a name="eparam"></a>
 ```
   -e  <arg>        Comma-separated list of chromosomes to ignore
 ```
-* All alignments to the given list of chromosomes (reference sequences) will be ignored.
-The alignments' lengths will not factor into the [total sequence information calculation](#pileup), nor to the average fragment length calculation (`-x`), and the alignments will not be printed to the `-b` file.
+* All alignments to the given list of chromosomes (reference sequences) are ignored.
+The alignments' lengths do not factor into the [total sequence information calculation](#pileup), nor to the average fragment length calculation (`-x`), and the alignments are not printed to the `-b` file.
-* For reads/fragments with multiple alignments, the scores of alignments to `-e` chromosomes *will* be considered for comparison purposes.
+* For reads/fragments with multiple alignments, the scores of alignments to `-e` chromosomes *are* considered for comparison purposes.
-* The lengths of the `-e` chromosomes will be subtracted from the [total genome length](#genomelen) calculated by the program.
+* The lengths of the `-e` chromosomes are subtracted from the [total genome length](#genomelen) calculated by the program.
 <br><br>

 ```
   -E  <file>       Input BED file(s) of genomic regions to ignore
 ```
-* All alignments, or portions of alignments, that lie within the given genomic regions will be ignored.
-The alignments' lengths (within an ignored region) will not factor into the [total sequence information calculation](#pileup).
-However, the full fragment lengths *will* be counted for the average fragment length calculation (`-x`), and the full fragments *will* be listed in the `-b` file.
+* All alignments, or portions of alignments, that lie within the given genomic regions are ignored.
+The alignments' lengths (within an ignored region) do not factor into the [total sequence information calculation](#pileup).
+However, the full fragment lengths *are* counted for the average fragment length calculation (`-x`), and the full fragments *are* listed in the `-b` file.
-* The regions will affect peak calls, such that no peak may extend into or around an excluded region.
+* The regions affect peak calls, such that no peak may extend into or around an excluded region.
-* In the output log files (`-f`, `-k`), excluded regions will have experimental/control pileup values of `0.0` and *p*-/*q*-values of `NA`.
+* In the output log files (`-f`, `-k`), excluded regions have experimental/control pileup values of `0.0` and *p*-/*q*-values of `NA`.
 * Multiple BED files can be specified, comma-separated (or space-separated, in quotes).
-Overlapping BED intervals will be merged appropriately.
+Overlapping BED intervals are merged appropriately.
-* The regions' lengths will be subtracted from the [total genome length](#genomelen) calculated by the program.
+* The regions' lengths are subtracted from the [total genome length](#genomelen) calculated by the program.
-* Genomic regions to which reads typically do not align uniquely can be specified, but one should consider taking advantage of Genrich's ability to [analyze multimapping reads](#multimap).
+* Genomic regions to which reads typically do not align uniquely can be specified, but this is not recommended.
+Instead, one should consider taking advantage of Genrich's ability to [analyze multimapping reads](#multimap).
-* The accessory script [`findNs.py`](https://github.com/jsh58/Genrich/blob/master/findNs.py) will produce a BED file of 'N' homopolymers in a fasta file (e.g. a reference genome).
+* The accessory script [`findNs.py`](https://github.com/jsh58/Genrich/blob/master/findNs.py) produces a BED file of 'N' homopolymers in a fasta file (e.g. a reference genome).
 Its output should be given to Genrich via `-E`.
 <br><br>

 ```
   -m  <int>        Minimum MAPQ to keep an alignment (def.
 0)
 ```
-* All alignments with `MAPQ` less than the given value will be eliminated.
+* All alignments with `MAPQ` less than the given value are eliminated.
 This is equivalent to filtering with `samtools view -q <int>`.
 * This option should not be used if the SAM/BAM lists [multiple alignments](#multimap) for some reads/fragments.
 Instead, filtering should be accomplished via `-s <float>`, below.
 <br><br>